seasmith/r-wishlist/README.md

 # R Wishlist
-Things I wish base R had
+Things I wish base R could have

 ## Table of Contents
 * [New Functions](#new-functions)